Piracy in the Atlantic World: Pirates as historical subject

-On the subject of piracy, writings in the nineteenth century mostly consisted of the reprinting of source materials with little, if any commentary or interpretation.
+In the nineteenth century, writings about piracy mostly consisted of the reprinting of source materials with little if any commentary or interpretation.
 Reprinting ensured that historians remained objective, and that the grand pirate narratives remained intact.
 The big names of buccaneers and pirates like Captain Morgan and Blackbeard were major players in those stories.
-In the first part of the twentieth century, scholars who did not present faithful reprints published books on piracy that were little more than rewriting the same well-known stories.
+In the first part of the twentieth century, scholars who did not present faithful reprints, published books on piracy that were little more than rewriting the same well-known stories.

 The evolution of the history of piracy mirrors that of many other subjects.
 As historians began to stray from the strict retelling of these stories, piracy became more significant.
 In the latter part of the twentieth century, historians began to see the Atlantic World in early modern times as an important frame in telling stories of colonialism, capitalism, slavery, and modernity.

 In recent historiographical works, pirates have been viewed through various lenses.
 Modern scholars have posited many reasons for the rise in piracy in the early eighteenth century, from a growing social emphasis on economics and capitalism to rebellion against an oppressive upper class.
 Recent academic books on piracy in the Atlantic World focus on the pirates and their relationships with the wider world.